HarshaKy/learn-node.js/README.md

 day 13: testing node apps using mocha. watching tests

 day 14: supertest. supertest and expect with http GET. testing asynchronous programs.

+day 15: using spies and rewire to test apps